 How Do Recruiting Firms Make Money?

 In almost all cases, recruiters are paid by the company/client.
 In this example, the client is Aldi, and the candidates are the individuals we are sending to Aldi to fill potential openings.
-As was the case with my business partner, a small recruiting firm can survive on the fees from two or three great clients.
+As with my business partner, a small recruiting firm can survive on the fees from two or three great clients.

 Recruiting fees are generally based on a candidate’s starting salary.
 The fees can range from 15% to 35% of starting salary.
-Jobs that are easier to fill are typically on the lower end, with more difficult positions to fill on the higher end.
+Jobs that are easier to fill are typically on the lower end, with more difficult positions on the higher end.

-My cut of any placements as a freelance recruiter was based on how much of the work I did.
+My cut of any placements as a freelance recruiter was based on how much of work I did.
 For example, if I found a candidate and passed a resume on, my cut of the fee would be around 10%.
 However, if I screened a candidate, completed the background screening, and conducted the initial interview, my cut would be closer to 30%.

 While this seems like a crazy amount of money, like many commission-only jobs, a lot of work went into dozens of other candidates that never resulted in a hire.
 The recruiting business is not for the faint of heart.
-There were many times when I thought that I was getting a payout of thousands of dollars, only to have a deal fall through at the last minute.
+There were many times when I thought I was getting a payout of thousands of dollars, only to have a deal fall through at the last minute.
 It can be tough to manage those ups and downs.

 The Life of a Freelance Recruiter